spectrocloud/librarium/docs/docs-content/integrations/rook-ceph.md

 tags: ["packs", "rook-ceph", "storage"]
 ---

-Rook is an open source cloud-native storage orchestrator, providing the platform, framework, and support for Ceph storage to natively integrate with cloud-native environments.
-Ceph is a distributed storage system that provides file, block and object storage and is deployed in large scale production clusters.
+Rook is an open-source cloud-native storage orchestrator that provides the platform, framework, and support for Ceph storage to natively integrate with cloud-native environments.
+Ceph is a distributed storage system that provides file, block, and object storage and is deployed in large-scale production clusters.

 Rook turns storage software into self-managing, self-scaling, and self-healing storage services.
 It automates deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring,